2020 Delhi riots: Court convicts man of rioting, arson and robbery offences | Law-Order

 A court here Wednesday convicted a person of various offences in connection with the 2020 northeast Delhi riots, including arson, robbery and rioting, saying the charges were proved beyond a reasonable doubt.

-The court also held another accused guilty of dishonestly and receiving stolen property.
+The court also held another accused guilty of dishonesty and receiving stolen property.

 Additional Sessions Judge Pulastya Pramachala was hearing a case against Noor Mohammad alias Noora and Nabi Mohammad.

-Noor was accused of being a part of a riotous mob that torched an automobile shop and some vehicles, besides looting other shops and robbing two shopowners of their mobile phones on during the riots in Karawal Nagar February 24, 2020.
+Noor was accused of being a part of a riotous mob that torched an automobile shop and some vehicles, looted shops and robbed two shopowners of their mobile phones during the riots in Karawal Nagar on February 24, 2020.

 According to the prosecution, Nabi had purchased the looted mobile phone from Noor despite being aware it was stolen.